Top 3 Best Ultralight Spinning Reels—2018

 This is where the new innovations in ultralight spinning reels come into play.
 With new materials and methods of manufacture, you are now able to buy much larger, much more powerful spinning reels that weigh a fraction of traditional spinning reels.
 With the inclusion of carbon frames, some manufacturers have been able to cut the weight of "25" or "2500" size reels down to the weights of spinning reels half their size.The only drawback is increased cost.

 In general, if you are going for an ultralight spinning set-up, I would suggest reels in the "10" to "15" or "1000" to "1500" sizes.
 Size standards are different between manufacturers, but that will apply to most.
 While there are "5" or "500" series spinning reels, I've personally found them to be almost too small, to the point of awkwardness.
 What I'll call "micro spinning reels" have very limited drag capabilities, very restricted line capacities, and reduced casting range.
+The very small spools just don't feed or stack line well.
+However, for ice fishing (no casting required) these are a great choice.

 Best Ultralight Spinning Rods